-John Singleton directed action thriller Abduction is not the one that will keep you on edge till the last moment.
+This John Singleton-directed action thriller Abduction is not the one that will keep you on edge till the last moment.
 And even if it does a bit, it still lacks the frame with a comically over-simplified backstory.
-I wonder what the director of Boyz N the Hood is trying to do with such an ensemble of reputable actors.
+I wonder what the director of Boyz N the Hood is trying to do with such an ensemble of reliable actors.

-As the film stars Taylor Lautner, to me, it seems probably the filmmaker somehow wants to capitalise the extraordinary success of The Twilight Saga film series in which Lautner plays the character Jacob.
-To sum it up, even before explaining it further is that neither the subject matter, which seems familiar to some other movies, nor the acting of its leads are anything special.
+As the film stars Taylor Lautner, to me, it seems probably the filmmaker somehow wants to capitalize on the extraordinary success of The Twilight Saga (film series) in which Lautner plays the character, Jacob Black.
+To sum it up, even before explaining it further, we can say that neither the subject matter, which seems familiar to some other movies nor the acting of its leads is anything special.

 One day at school, he has been asked to pair up with his classmate Karen Murphy (Lily Collins) for a research project on missing children in his locality of Pittsburgh, Pennsylvania.
 While researching on the subject, they stumble upon a website with some missing children and to Nathan’s surprise, an image of himself as a little missing boy.

 What’s next is all an extension to the story which doesn’t hold much credit to generate any thrill till the end.
-Even if Abduction is an action thriller, although the makers didn’t put it as a suspense thriller – probably for obvious reason, the action sequences are not going to impress you much.
+Even if ‘Abduction’ is an action thriller, although the makers didn’t put it as a suspense thriller – probably for obvious reasons, the action sequences are not going to impress you much.

-Moreover, there are no such great things to say about Lautner either.
-His acting looks clumsy and inept to leave any impact on screen.
+Moreover, there are not many great things to say about Lautner either.
+His acting looks clumsy and inept to leave any impact on the screen.
 Overall, a very dull movie but you may watch it on a lazy weekend while drinking a bottle of beer or a glass of cocktail, but if you prefer coffee or tea better read a book or simply try some other action or suspense thriller movies.